DomT4/homebrew-chromium/README.md

 Homebrew Cask moved to checksummed and versioned Chromium releases, nigh identically to the way this tap was setup to support.
-The Cask in this tap has been updated with caveats on how to migrate over if people wish to, but this tap will remain supported for the foreseeable.
+The Cask in this tap has been updated with caveats on how to migrate over if people wish to, but this tap will remain semi-supported for the foreseeable.

 ## Misc